The Guide to Becoming Enterprise Ready for SaaS Product Managers

 Timing

-The decision to move upmarket is typically driven by one of two catalysts: a "pull" motion or a "push" motion.
-Pull occurs when a user base expands organically, typically through a bottom-up motion into larger customers, and the organization is now drawn into enterprise conversations.
-A push motion occurs when the organization proactively prioritizes demand creation in enterprise and the likes of Fortune 1000 companies.
+The decision to move upmarket is typically driven by either a "pull" or a "push" motion.
+Pull occurs when a user base grows organically, naturally leading to enterprise conversations.
+Push happens when an organization proactively goes after enterprises and Fortune 1000 companies, customers that can offer a more sustainable and bigger stream of revenue.

 Personas: Know your customer(s)